 Woman Presenting With Wording 'Do I Have Imposter Syndrome?'

-You have two choices.
-You can jump in and take the quiz straight away by clicking the button, or you can read a bit more below about Imposter Syndrome first.
+You have two choices: you can dive in and take the quiz right now by clicking the button, or you can read a little more below about Imposter Syndrome first.

 What Is Imposter Syndrome and How Does It Affect Your Confidence?